KWAV: History

 On October 14, 1961, the station signed on as KHFR.
 The call sign stood for "Ken's Hi Fi Radio".
-From 1966 to 1968, the station held the KMBY-FM call sign, as a sister station to KMBY (1240 AM).
+From 1966 to 1968, the station held the callsign KMBY-FM, as a sister station to KMBY (1240 AM).
 Beginning in 1969, the station's call sign became KWAV.
-It aired a easy listening format, which evolved into the AC format in the first quarter of the 1980s.
+It aired an easy listening format, which evolved into the AC format in the first quarter of the 1980s.

 In the mid-1990s, KWAV's slogan was "Today's Hits, Yesterday's Favorites."
 The Adult Contemporary music mix was upbeat, featuring an R&B-leaning playlist with Cher, Mariah Carey, Gloria Estefan, Janet Jackson, Whitney Houston, Paula Abdul, The Pointer Sisters, Vanessa Williams, Brian McKnight, Lionel Richie, Stevie Wonder, Michael Jackson, Madonna, Smokey Robinson, Timmy T, Stevie B, Expose, and Ace of Base as core artists.
 Other core artists included Amy Grant, Bryan Adams, Rod Stewart, Sting, Michael Bolton, Billy Joel, Richard Marx, Paul Young, Restless Heart, Don Hensley, Foreigner, Bonnie Raitt, Bruce Hornsby, Huey Lewis, Heart, Roxette, Basia, and Swingout Sister.
 Also included were numerous pop/alternative crossover tracks by Melissa Etheridge, Duran Duran, Carrie Underwood, Lisa Loeb, Hootie & The Blowfish, Meatloaf, and Dionne Farris.
 By early 1996, the music mix became very upbeat - almost Hot Adult Contemporary in nature - and included songs by Blues Traveler, Gin Blossoms and The Cranberries.

 In February 1996, the station revamped its image, becoming "Soft Rock Favorites" and flipped to Soft AC, which is workplace-oriented.

 In March 1999, the station dropped its "Love Songs Til Midnight" all-request call-in program in favor of the nationally syndicated Delilah program.
 "LSTM" host Candy James subsequently moved to middays.

-From 2000 to 2005, the station's music mix included numerous R&B oldies by Al Green, The Supremes, The Spinners, and The Four Tops.
+From 2000 to 2005, the station's music mix included numerous R&B oldies by Al Green, The Supremes, The Spinners, and the Four Tops.

-In 2003, local TV personality Barry Brown and Karen Hamilton joined as hosts of the morning program (5:30 to 9:00).
+In 2003, local TV personality Barry Brown and Karen Hamilton joined as hosts of the morning program.

 In 2005, the station shifted its playlist to include fewer oldies and more of the upbeat 1980s and 1990s R&B-leaning tracks it used to play in the mid-1990s.
 The station also began adding 1970s-era R&B/disco tracks by artists such as Earth Wind & Fire, Diana Ross, Gloria Gaynor, and The Beegees.
 The branding remains "Soft Rock Favorites."

 In 2007, the station began to broadcast in HD Radio.
 Its HD3 digital subchannel rebroadcasts the Internet radio station smoothjazz.com.

 In 2014, owner Buckley Broadcasting sold KWAV to Mapleton Communications.
 The deal, at a purchase price of $2.15 million, was completed on September 5, 2014.

 On July 1, 2019, Mapleton Communications announced its intent to sell its remaining 37 stations to Stephens Media Group.
 Stephens began operating the station that same day.
 The sale was consummated on September 30, 2019.